savonarola/pulse-meter/README.md

 ### Observers

-Observer allows to notify sensors each time some class or instance method is called Suppose you have a user model and want to count users distribytion by name.
+Observer allows to notify sensors each time some class or instance method is called Suppose you have a user model and want to count users distribution by name.
 To do this you have to observe class method `create` of User class:

 ```ruby
 sensors = PulseMeter::Sensor::Configuration.new(